Here’s the most important thing you need to know about how to trim a beard neckline:

 As we’ve discussed, shaping a higher neckline, or blending neck hair up into a tapered stubble beneath the jaw, can create a more tailored look.
 The downside, however, is constant maintenance.
 “You should be doing what’s right and what’s easy for you,” recommends Michael.
 “If you start shaping your neck hairline and pushing it up [higher on your neck], you have to maintain that all the time.
 Whereas if you follow your natural hairline, then just shape it [along its contour], it’s less maintenance.”

-Also, mowing the same tract of neckline over and over to get the geometry precisely right can end up being pretty irritating for your skin.
+Also, mowing the same tract of neckline over and over to get the geometry precisely right can end up being pretty irritating for your skin, hence our reminder to moisturize earlier.
 The throat, as Michael notes, “is a very sensitive part for us men.”
 Fortunately, as our guide to dealing with post-manscape prickle can attest, we know a thing or two about shaving sensitive body parts around here.